Azure/azure-sdk/releases/2020-11/js.md

 - A helper method parseServiceBusConnectionString has been added which validates and parses a given connection string for Azure Service Bus.
 You can use this to extract the namespace and entityPath details from the connection string.
 - Tracing, using [@azure/core-tracing](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/core/core-tracing/README.md), has been added for sending and receiving of messages.

-##### Major fixes on @azure/service-bus@7.0.0-preview.8

-- Internal improvements that would affect memory consumption for the operations depending on `$management` link such as peeking into messages or message lock renewals or session lock renewals:
-  - If made parallel requests before the link initialization, it would have resulted in a warning such as `MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
-11 sender_error listeners added to [Sender].
-Use emittr.setMaxListeners() to increase limit(same for receiver_error)`.
-This has been improved such that the listeners are reused to avoid the issue of adding many event listeners.
-  - With many ongoing outstanding requests, warning such as `MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
-11 message listeners added to [Receiver].
-Use emittr.setMaxListeners() to increase limit` is observed.
-The issue has been fixed in the dependency `@azure/core-amqp` by making the requests to reuse the listeners, this is part of the move from `@azure/core-amqp` version update from 1.1.x to 2.0.0.

 ### Metrics Advisor